ineslukkanen/ot-harjoitustyo/Documentation/testing.md

 ### Functionalities

-Most of the functionalities listed in the requirements document (linkki) have been covered.
+Most of the functionalities listed in the requirements specifications [document](https://github.com/ineslukkanen/ot-harjoitustyo/blob/main/Documentation/specifications.md) have been covered.

 ## Program flaws